rcbops/re-jenkins/README.md

 # Jenkins for Release Engineering

-This is a Jenkins build for the RS release engineering team.
+This is a Jenkins Docker build for the RS release engineering team.
 It includes all of our favorite plugins with some startup configuration.
+This repository also includes the Helm chart and templates to deploy Jenkins into a Kubernetes cluster.

 ## Dependencies

 To build and run Jenkins for Release Engineering, the following software packages must be installed.

 * `docker` - to build, publish and deploy Jenkins
+* `helm` - to deploy to kubernetes
 * `bash` - to run the helper scripts
 * `wget` - to test/validate remote plugins

 ## Version Info

 The docker tag/version information is in a single `docker-tag.txt` file.
 This file is loaded by the helper scripts to build, publish, and run the docker image.

 ## Validating Plugins